RanRhoads84/debgpt7.8-with-vectorDB/README.md

 You can also specify the line range in a special grammar for `-f/--file`:
 ```
-debgpt -H -f pyproject.toml:3-10 -A :what  # select the [3,10) lines
+debgpt -H -f pyproject.toml:3-10 -A 'explain it'  # select the [3,10) lines
-debgpt -H -f pyproject.toml:-10 -A :what   # select from beginning to 10th (excluding 10th)
+debgpt -H -f pyproject.toml:-10 -A 'explain it'   # select from beginning to 10th (excluding 10th)
-debgpt -H -f pyproject.toml:3- -A :what  # select from 3th line (including) to end of file
+debgpt -H -f pyproject.toml:3- -A 'explain it'  # select from 3th line (including) to end of file
 ```

 Mimicking `licensecheck`:

 ```
-debgpt -H -f debgpt/llm.py -A :licensecheck
+debgpt -H -f debgpt/llm.py -A 'What is the license of this file?
+Just tell me the SPDX identifier, and answer in the shortest format.'
 ```

 Make the mailing list long story short:

 ```
 debgpt -H --html 'https://lists.debian.org/debian-project/2023/12/msg00029.html' -A :summary
+    'Please summarize the above information.',
 ```

 Explain the differences among voting options:

 ```
 debgpt -H --html 'https://www.debian.org/vote/2022/vote_003' -A :diff --openai_model gpt-3.5-turbo-16k
+    'Please explain the differences among the above choices.',
 ```

 In this example, we had to switch to a model supporting a long context (the